-Pink Staining - What Is It and How Do I Prevent It?
+Pink Staining — What Is It & How Do I Prevent It?

 Have you ever seen those not-so-subtle neon pink stains that plague marine upholstery vinyl from time to time?
 In the world of boating, we call this issue “pink staining” or simply “pinking.”
 In this blog, we’ll explain the two different types of pink stains you’ll find on marine vinyl and how to prevent pink staining from occurring in the first place.

 What is pink staining?

 While there is much argument about what pink staining is, we’ve got a definitive answer.
 Pink staining is caused by a specific type of bacteria called streptoverticillium reticulum.
 These bacteria are quite common and no threat to you.
 According to David Kraft, Vice President of Gestalt Scientific, a leader in fighting the battle on pink staining, these bacteria exist in freshwater such as rivers, lakes and streams.
 If you go swimming, if you hose off your boat, or even if your boat gets rained on, they can make their way into your vinyl via the holes in the stitching.
 Kraft stated that, "We see pink staining on about 5% of boats in the Pacific Northwest.
 We also see a majority of it in the East Coast and places like Florida, North and South Carolina, Alabama, Maine, Michigan, Wisconsin and even parts of Canada such as Ontario and Quebec."